Latent Gaussian dynamic factor modeling and forecasting for multivariate count time series: Simulation study

-and the off-diagonal entries are zero otherwise.
-These choices of the true lag orders will be denoted by $p=2$ and $p=4$ in the presented results, respectively.
-The rest of the parameters and the size of the problems remain the same as in other simulations.
-For baselines, the IC methods in \eqref{e:IC_lag_selection} are considered combined with the four penalties \eqref{e:AIC_lag}--\eqref{e:FPE_lag} as Akaike information criterion (AIC), Hannan-Quinn criterion (HQ), Bayesian arguments Schwarz criterion (SC), and final prediction error criterion (FPE), respectively.
-100 replications are performed per each combination of parameters.

-The selection results are depicted in Figures \ref{fig:Figure2_rank} and \ref{fig:Figure3_lag} as the frequencies of estimated $r$ and $p$ in 100 replications.
-In Figure \ref{fig:Figure2_rank}, the BCV(PC) method outperforms all baselines (ED, IC1--3) in selecting true $r$, followed by BCV(FAC).
+Figure \ref{fig:Figure_rank} depicts the frequencies of estimated $r$ in 100 replications.
+From the figure, PC method outperforms all baselines (IC1--3, ED) in selecting true $r$, and performs similarly to Fac.
+Interestingly, the traditional information criterion-based or scree plot-based approaches fail for this model.
 The quality of estimation by the BCV-based approaches follows the pattern in the estimation of model parameters.
 That is, as the dimension $d$ and sample length $T$ increase, so do the percentages of correctly estimated $r$.
-In terms of marginal distributions, BCV(PC) works best for negative binomial, but the other two distributions are not that behind.
-Interestingly, BCV(FAC) tends to overestimate for some cases, especially when the true number of factor series is large, $r=5$ in our simulation.

-Turning to Figure \ref{fig:Figure3_lag}, determining the lag order $p$ seems more difficult.
-Whereas the non-BCV-based baselines for $r$ in the previous experiments tended to be more correct as either $d$ or $T$ increased, the IC methods now perform poorly for all conditions.
-Even for the BCV approach, the results are mixed.
-When the number of factor series is small, $r=2$, the correct lag orders tend to be estimated in the majority of replications.
-The estimation performance degrades considerably for a large number of factor series, $r=5$.
-The results improve for larger sample length $(T=400)$ and are best for the negative binomial distribution.
-A more accurate lag order selection procedure, however, would still be desirable.
+Another observation is that the larger number of factor series deteriorates the performance of cross-validations.
+This can be seen for both cross-validation schemes, which is also an expected phenomenon with the standard factor models.
+In terms of marginal distributions, cross-validation schemes work best for negative binomial, followed by Poisson, categorical, and Bernoulli marginal distributions.
+This indicates that cross-validation schemes improve when marginal distributions tend to take a larger number of values so that they are more akin to continuous distributions.